JSRocksHQ/slush-es20xx/README.md

 ## build configs

-Build paths and plugin settings can be customized by editing the chosen environment template's `build.js` file.
+Build paths and plugin settings can be customized by editing the `build.js` file.
+The build configs are kept in a separate file so you can more easily update the `gulpfile.js` by simply overwriting the old one when a new es20xx release is available.

 ## Deploying